-This paragraph is dedicated to the management of personal data breaches to facilitate cooperation between LEAs (hereinafter, the "ANITA project").
-The instructions below have therefore been developed to establish a universal framework for accident management procedures and for defining roles and responsibilities while ensuring guarantees towards the parties concerned and the operators themselves.
-After the first phase of evaluation of the information collected, the proposed discipline is substantiated in the eventual notification to the competent guarantor authority and in the communication to the interested subjects if the destruction, loss, modification, unauthorized disclosure or access to data personal data transmitted, stored or in any case processed may have negative consequences for the interested parties and the operators themselves.
-Unless otherwise provided herein, all the terms in capital letters in this document refer to definitions included in the GDPR and are reported for convenience in the "Glossary and Acronyms" section.
+This paragraph applies also to the Research Phase and is dedicated to the management of personal data breaches to facilitate cooperation between LEAs.
+The instructions below have therefore been developed to establish a universal framework for incident management procedures and for defining roles and responsibilities while ensuring guarantees towards the parties concerned and the operators themselves.
+After the first phase of evaluation of the information collected, the proposed discipline is substantiated in the eventual notification to the competent authority and in the communication to the interested subjects if the destruction, loss, modification, unauthorized disclosure or access to data personal data transmitted, stored or in any case processed may have negative consequences for the interested parties and the operators themselves.
+Unless otherwise provided herein, all the terms in capital letters in this document refer to definitions included in the GDPR and are reported for convenience in the "Definitions, Acronyms and Abbreviations" section.